Mrc0113/spring-cloud-stream-sleuth/README.md

 # spring-cloud-stream-sleuth
 Sample Repo for using Spring Cloud Stream with Spring Cloud Sleuth.
 Contains two Spring Boot projects which each have a simple Spring Boot microservice.
-Run them using `mvn spring-boot:run`
+Run them using `mvnw spring-boot:run`

 Start the Solace PubSub+ Event Broker & the OpenZipkin container before running apps & sending messages